Is Oatmeal Good for Fatty Liver? My Healing Journey and Tips

 Based on my own experience with the disease and reversing it (remember, I reversed my fatty liver naturally in one year and a half), I can say that Oatmeal at least does you no harm and doesn’t hinder your efforts of reversing fatty liver.

-Oatmeal was actually the only type of cereal that I ate and you can see the recipes I used here.
+Oatmeal was actually the only type of cereal that I ate.
 While I did not eat this daily and not even regularly, I did consume it pretty often – and still do.

 At the very worst, it caused no extra harm – but I do believe that it played its role in helping me reverse my condition, in combination with all the other measures I took – especially following my slightly modified Mediterranean diet.